MohammadB88/ansible_practice/README.md

 or, if one wants to open the port for only an IP-Address, should run:
     - ''' docker run --privileged -v /sys/fs/cgroup:/sys/fs/cgroup:ro -p IP_ADDRESS:80:80 -p IP_ADDRESS:2222:22 NAME/TAG '''

-__NORE:__ In case of getting an error like: REMOTE HOST IDENTIFICATION HAS CHANGED!, you can solve the issue by deleting the *keys* inside the *.ssh/known_hosts* or simply deleting the whole file.
+__NOTE:__ In case of getting an error like: REMOTE HOST IDENTIFICATION HAS CHANGED!, you can solve the issue by deleting the *keys* inside the *.ssh/known_hosts* or simply deleting the whole file.

 ## 1. web_deployment